When Christine arrived in Canada, she was alone and far from what she knew.

 Find out More

-Our Mentorship Program connects an adult from the community to an interested youth at Covenant House Vancouver to help youth achieve their goals.
-The program supports them in learning life skills, applying for jobs, and advancing their education.
+Our Mentorship Program connects an adult from the community to an interested youth at Covenant House Vancouver, to help them achieve their goals.
+The Program supports young people in the learning of life skills, applying for jobs, and advancing their education.

 Mentors provide guidance and support, knowledge and experiences, and they inspire and empower.